The Japanese walking method: what it is, why it works, and how to start

 Is the Japanese walking method better than regular walking?

 Yes, for cardiovascular fitness.
-Research shows interval walking improves VO2max, blood pressure, and muscle strength about 5-10% more than steady-pace walking.
-Regular walking is still great, but the intervals add a meaningful boost.
+Interval walking improves VO2max, blood pressure, and muscle strength about 5-10% more than steady-pace walking in studies summarized by Brock University researchers.

 How many times a week should you do Japanese walking?